-(d) Market Price Risk
+(d) Market Risk

-Market price risk represents the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk represents the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 By its nature, as an investment company that invests in tradeable securities, the Company will always be subject to market price risk as it invests its capital in securities which are not risk free as the market price of these securities can fluctuate.

 The Company can seek to reduce market risk by not being overly exposed to one company or one particular sector of the market.
 The Company does not have set parameters as to a minimum or maximum amount of the portfolio that can be invested in a single company or sector.
+The Company monitors its gross and net exposures to the market on a daily basis.